 A small Caribbean island nation notable for breathtaking beaches, pristine white sand, and dazzling turquoise waters, harbouring some of the world’s best underwater marine life.
 A sailing holiday is undoubtedly the best way to experience Grenada, spending each day visiting new anchorages and discovering new delights.

 Grenada is often the starting point of our sailing voyages in the Windward Islands and is made up of three islands.
 The main island being Grenada, and the two smaller islands of Petit Martinique and Carriacou.
-Whether you choose to sail in luxury on board yacht Chronos, experience traditional sailing with tall ship Blue Clipper, or explore with historic Brigantine Florette, join us to uncover the very best of a sailing holiday in Grenada.
+Whether you choose to sail in luxury on board yacht Chronos, or explore with historic Brigantine Florette, join us to uncover the very best of a sailing holiday in Grenada.

 A New Adventure Begins – St George’s Bay, Grenada.